Sutton Wick air crash: Flight history

 The Secretary of State for Air, George Ward, described the crash to the House of Commons.
 The Beverley took off from RAF Abingdon near Abingdon-on-Thames bound for RAF Akrotiri in Cyprus.
 It was carrying cargo, a relief crew, eight RAF police dog handlers and eight police dogs.
 There was low cloud at 500 ft, visibility was less than 1000 ft, and an easterly wind of 10 kn.

 As the aircraft climbed, No. 1 engine on the port wing developed a fuel leak.
 The flight crew responded by shutting down the engine and feathering its propeller.
 The flight crew declared an emergency and requested an instrument approach to RAF Abingdon.
 The controller alerted emergency services on the ground.
 A short time later, cockpit instruments alerted the flight crew to a large loss of fuel from No. 2 fuel tank, the second of four such tanks in the port wing.
 In an effort to stop the leak, the crew de-activated the fuel cocks and boosters for the No. 2 tank, but left them on for the No. 1 tank.
 As the Beverley turned on to final approach for RAF Abingdon the crew attempted to increase power from the remaining three Bristol Centaurus engines but No. 2 engine – also on the port wing – failed to respond and the aircraft began to lose speed and height.

 Knowing he could not reach the airfield, the captain tried to land in a field.
 However, the aircraft became uncontrollable and struck a number of high tension cables and a group of elm trees that tore the port wing from the fuselage.
 On impact with the ground, the aircraft destroyed a caravan and a prefabricated house before somersaulting and crashing upside down.
 John Dawson was in the garden of the Red Lion at Drayton and described what he witnessed:

 The aircraft crashed at 11:00 am, 18 minutes after take-off, near Sutton Wick, 2 mi south of Abingdon.
 50-year-old Muriel Binnington lived in the prefabricated house.
 Eyewitness Eric Webb said it was "swept away", and she must have been killed instantly.
-A 19-year-old called J Maltravers from the Southern Electricity Board was in one of the houses to read the electricity meter and was also killed.
+A 19-year-old called John Matravers from the Southern Electricity Board was in one of the houses to read the electricity meter and was also killed.
 The tail section of the aircraft crashed on a farmhouse near the main wreckage, trapping and seriously injuring Margaret Stanton in the kitchen of the house.
 She was later freed by emergency workers.

 The distance by air from Abingdon to Akrotiri is at least 2067 mi.
 At the Beverley's cruising speed of 173 mph the flight could be expected take about 12 hours.
 The plane was therefore carrying a large amount of fuel, and on impact this rapidly caught fire.